Neuroscience Graduate Program Handbook

 - Providing timely and thoughtful feedback on manuscripts and other documents as requested.

-- Facilitating the preparation of a first-author manuscript to be submitted by the end of year 4.
+- Facilitating the preparation of two first-author manuscripts to be submitted by the end of year 4.

 Guiding students through professional development.